 It is worth highlighting the competition in the design software space, which includes players such as Dassault Systèmes (OTC:DASTY), Adobe (NASDAQ:ADBE), Ansys (NASDAQ:ANSS), PTC (NASDAQ:PTC), and Bentley Systems (NASDAQ:BSY).

-As you can see below, Autodesk's revenue growth has been mediocre over the last two years, growing from quarterly revenue of $952.4 million in Q3 FY2021, to $1.28 billion.
+As you can see below, Autodesk's revenue growth has been mediocre over the last two years, growing from quarterly revenue of $989 million in Q1 FY2022, to $1.27 billion.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Autodesk's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 90.6% in Q3.
+Autodesk's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 90% in Q1.

 Cash Is King

 If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Autodesk's free cash flow came in at $460 million in Q3, up 78.9% year on year.
+Autodesk's free cash flow came in at $714 million in Q1, up 69.2% year on year.

-Sporting a market capitalization of $44.5 billion, more than $1.8 billion in cash and with positive free cash flow over the last twelve months, we're confident that Autodesk has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $42.1 billion, more than $2.13 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.

-We struggled to find many strong positives in these results.
-On the other hand, it was unfortunate to see that the revenue guidance for the next quarter missed analysts' expectations.
+Billings beat and free cash flow was strong in the quarter.
+On the other hand, it was unfortunate to see that the revenue and EPS guidance for the next quarter missed analysts' expectations and gross margin deteriorated a little.
 Overall, it seems to us that this was a complicated quarter for Autodesk.
-The company currently trades at $193.44 per share.
+The company is flat on the results and currently trades at $198 per share.

 Is Now The Time?

-When considering Autodesk, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We think Autodesk is a good business.
-However, its revenue growth has been mediocre, and analysts expect growth rates to deteriorate from there.
+Autodesk may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
+We think Autodesk is a solid business.
+However, its revenue growth has been weak, and analysts expect growth rates to deteriorate from there.
 But on a positive note, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its impressive gross margins are indicative of excellent business economics.

-The market is certainly expecting long term growth from Autodesk given its price to sales ratio based on the next twelve months is 8.3x.
-There is definitely a lot of things to like about Autodesk and looking at the tech landscape right now, it seems that it doesn't trade at an unreasonable price point.The Wall St analysts covering the company had a one year price target of $249.9 per share right before these results, implying that they saw upside in buying Autodesk even in the short term.
+The market is certainly expecting long term growth from Autodesk given its price to sales ratio based on the next twelve months is 7.7x.
+There are definitely things to like about Autodesk and looking at the tech landscape right now, it seems that the company trades at a pretty interesting price point.The Wall St analysts covering the company had a one year price target of $230.3 per share right before these results, implying that they saw upside in buying Autodesk even in the short term.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.